How to Install Docker on Linux and Run Your First Container

 docker run -d -p 80:80 --name myweb nginx

 This downloads the nginx image and runs it in the background (-d), mapping container port 80 to host port 80.
-In your web browser, enter the IP address of your server to test (or with curl localhostor curl remote_ip), you should see the Nginx welcome page.
-(Stop it with docker stop myweb.)
+In your web browser, enter the IP address of your server to test (or use curl localhost or curl remote_ip), and you should see the Nginx welcome page.
+Stop it with docker stop myweb.

 Congratulations, you now have a working Docker host and have run your first containers!